lizmat/articles/a-gaze-of-iterators-3.md

     }
 }
 ```
 Note here that the `.iterator` method actually returns the class.
 Because that's all we need from this iterator class.

+Also note that classes in the Raku Programming Language can be lexically scoped by prefixing them with `my`, just as you would lexically scoped variables.
+This makes sense in this case, as there would be no need for the iterator class outside of the scope of the "Jabbering" class.

 So now you can start jabbering!
 ```
 .say for Jabbering;
 ```
 Hmmm... that doesn't stop now, does it?

+Indeed it doesn't.
+As to why, that's for the next instalment in this series!

 ## Conclusion

-This concludes the third part of the series, in which
+This concludes the third part of the series, in which the concept of roles in the Raku Programming Language is introduced, along with `does`.
+And that you can alter the scope of a `class` by prefixing it with `my`.

 Questions and comments are always welcome.
 You can also drop into the [#raku-beginner channel](https://web.libera.chat/?channel=#raku-beginner) on Libera.chat, or on Discord if you'd like to have more immediate feedback.